Quenya Translator

 • Deep Tolkien research: Fans who've explored Sindarin want to go further into tolkien language lore and learn the older, more formal dialect.

-If other fully built fictional languages interest you, the Klingon Translator covers another constructed language with real grammar and decades of documented vocabulary.
+If other fully built fictional languages interest you, the Klingon Translator covers another constructed language with real grammar and decades of known vocabulary.

 Frequently Asked Questions

 Quenya is J.R.R.
-Tolkien's High Elvish language, built as a personal linguistic project decades before The Lord of the Rings was published.
-It's the formal, ceremonial language of the Elves, used in lore, song, and ancient texts.
-Tolkien drew heavily on Finnish as one of its main inspirations, giving the quenya language a melodic, vowel-rich sound.
+Tolkien's High Elvish language, built as a personal language project decades before The Lord of the Rings was published.
+It is the older formal language of the Elves, used in lore, song, and ancient texts.
+Tolkien drew heavily on Finnish as one of its main inspirations, giving Quenya a smooth, vowel-rich sound.

 Quenya is the older and more formal of the two main Elvish languages, similar to Latin in that it's used in ceremony rather than everyday speech.
 Sindarin is the language the Elves used in daily conversation throughout the stories.
 Most of the elvish dialogue in the Lord of the Rings films is Sindarin, while Quenya appears in ancient phrases, oaths, and song.